tarantool/ansible-cartridge/doc/scenario.md

 ```

 You can use one of [pre-defined scenarios](#pre-defined-scenarios).
-Also you can find more detailed example [here](#add-a-custom-scenario-to-gradually-update-to-a-new-version-of-TGZ)
+Also, you can find more detailed example [here](#add-a-custom-scenario-to-gradually-update-to-a-new-version-of-TGZ)

 ## How to combine steps in a scenario?